Turtle Meaning and Symbolism

-To see a fast moving turtle while dreaming is a suggestion to alter your course of thinking or action for a better outcome.
+To see a fast-moving turtle while dreaming is a suggestion to alter your course of thinking or action for a better outcome.

 Seeing a flying turtle in your dream means that you need to try new avenues and options by discarding your inhibitions.

-Symbolic Meaning of Seeing Different Colored Turtles
+Dream Meaning of Different Colored Turtles

 To dream of a blue turtle is a good sign for it symbolizes honesty and wisdom that you perceive in someone.